Aston Martin Rapide

 The Aston Martin Rapide (/rəˈpiːd/ rə-PEED) is an executive saloon car that was produced by the British carmaker Aston Martin from 2010 until 2020.
 Aston Martin began development of the Rapide in 2005 as the company's first series produced four-door automobile.
 (Note: Aston Martin has previously produced two four-door cars—the Lagonda Rapide and the Aston Martin Lagonda.
 The Lagonda Rapide was introduced in 1961 but production ceased in 1966 after just fifty-five units had been manufactured.
 The Aston Martin Lagonda was introduced in 1974, and production continued until 1990, by which point 645 units had been produced.
 The 2010 Rapide is the first series produced four-door vehicle from the company.)
 The initial design was completed in about seven weeks by Marek Reichman.
 After more than four months of development, a prototype was completed and displayed at the 2006 North American International Auto Show.
 The production version of the Rapide debuted at the 2009 International Motor Show Germany, and manufacture began in May 2010 at the Magna Steyr facility in Graz, Austria.

 The "vertical/horizontal" (VH) platform, which the Rapide uses, extensively incorporates aluminium throughout the body, reducing weight.
-In 2012, Aston Martin ended its partnership with Magna Steyr and shifted production to Gaydon, a Warwickshire village where the other VH platformed cars—including the DB9, the DBS, the Vantage and the second-generation Vanquish—were produced.
+In 2012, Aston Martin ended its partnership with Magna Steyr and shifted production to Gaydon, a Warwickshire village where the other VH-platform cars—including the DB9, the DBS, the Vantage and the second-generation Vanquish—were produced.
+The car was praised by automotive critics for its appealing exterior and interior design.
 In 2015, Aston Martin debuted an electric concept version, the Rapide E. The production-ready model debuted in 2019 but was never series-produced.